Planning to set off some fireworks?

 Know the rules in your county before you set sparkles to the sky.

-From Harris County to Galveston County, each have their own set of firework laws enforced by the county fire marshall and/or law enforcement.
+From Harris County to Galveston County, each has its own set of firework laws enforced by the county fire marshall and/or law enforcement.

-If you have questions regarding your areas’s fireworks laws, check with your nearest city hall or county office.
+If you have questions regarding your areas’ fireworks laws, check with your nearest city hall or county office.

 Here’s what each Houston-area county stand on fireworks:

 Fireworks, whether sold or discharged are legal in unincorporated areas.
 You must be 500 feet away from any church, school, hospital or asylum unless the building has a permit.

 Fireworks are illegal in the City of Houston.
 Anyone caught setting off fireworks could be slapped with a hefty fine of $500 to $2,000 depending on the number of fireworks.

 According to Fort Bend County Fire Marshal’s Office, fireworks are legal in unincorporated areas.